Derrick Alexander (wide receiver): Career statistics

 Alexander concluded his Michigan career having appeared in 44 games with 125 receptions for 1,977 yards, 22 touchdowns, and an average of 15.8 yards per reception.
 He returned 42 punts for 534 yards (12.7-yard average) and four touchdowns.

 Professional football

 Cleveland Browns

-Alexander was selected by the Cleveland Browns in the first round (29th overall pick) of the 1994 NFL Draft.
+Alexander was selected by the Cleveland Browns in the first round (29th overall pick) of the 1994 NFL draft.
 As a rookie, he led the Browns with 48 receptions for 828 yards.
 With Bill Belichick as head coach, Vinny Testaverde at quarterback, Alexander at wide receiver, and Leroy Hoard at running back, the 1994 Browns compiled an 11–5 record.
 After the season, Alexander was named to the 1994 NFL All-Rookie Team.

 Following a strong rookie season, Alexander fell into disfavor with coach Belichick in 1995.
 One writer joked that Alexander "was so deep in Coach Bill's doghouse that he was being served Alpo at team meals."
 He started only two games, tallying 15 receptions for 216 yards.
-His lone touchdown of the season came on a 69-yard punt return against the Buffalo Bills in a nationally-broadcast Monday night game.
+His lone touchdown of the season came on a 69-yard punt return against the Buffalo Bills.